Hazel Smith (writer): Poetry

-Electronic literature, performance poetry, and multimedia work
+Performance poetry, multimedia work and electronic literature

 Smith was also active in Australia in sound and performance poetry, as represented in her earlier volumes, and on her CDs and CD-Rom (see below).
-Subsequently, in electronic literature and multimedia, she has published and exhibited numerous collaborative works, involving her text and text performance alongside image and sound and has been described as "a foremost electronic poet".
+Subsequently, in multimedia and electronic literature, she has published and exhibited numerous collaborative works, involving her text and text performance alongside image and sound and has been described as "a foremost electronic poet".
 She has performed and broadcast her work in Europe, Asia, North America and Australasia and is a founding member of the sound and multimedia creative ensemble austraLYSIS.
+Most recently her performance piece of text and sound, Unbalancing was released on CD by them.
 There are several academic studies on her multimedia works.